Ground-Penetrating Radar (GPR) Technology With The UtilityScan Module

 GPR works through the interaction of a control unit module and an antenna (also called a transducer), which are both shown in the figure above.

-Pulse of Radar Energy
+Pulse of Radar Energy from the Antenna

 The control unit contains electronics which trigger a pulse of radar energy that the antenna transmits into the ground.
 The antenna then receives this electrical pulse produced by the control unit, amplifies it, and transmits it into the ground or other medium at a particular frequency.